Postcard of the Baltimore Catalog House, circa 1925. Public domain image.

 Segregated Sales Floor

-African Americans were not permitted to shop in the store or work on the sales floor until the late 1950s.
+For blacks, the shopping options at Ward's were also severely limited.
+While they could purchase through the catalog, African Americans were not welcome to shop in the store until the late 1950s.
 Even then, they could not use bathrooms, try on clothes in dressing rooms, eat at the café, patronize the beauty shop, or return clothes they might have worn.
 Those opportunities arrived in the early to mid-1960s.

 Renew and Reuse